 If you’re not already a regular DJ’s customer, this card may well have just what it takes to convert you.
 The American Express David Jones Credit Card is designed to make you put David Jones at the top of your preferred department store list by rewarding you for shopping there, and strangely enough, also for not shopping there.

-The rewards points scheme available with this card is both flexible and gratifying.
-For starters, you can choose between earning American Express Membership Rewards points or Qantas Frequent Flyer points (converted at the rate 1.0 Amex points = 0.5 QFF points).
+The Membership Rewards points scheme available with this card is both flexible and gratifying.
+For starters, you can choose between earning American Express Membership Rewards points or Qantas Frequent Flyer points (converted at the rate of 1.0 Amex points = 0.5 QFF points).
 You can even switch between the two rewards schemes up to once a year if it suits you to do so.

 There’s a tiered points earning system which, not surprisingly, encourages you to shop at David Jones, but also rewards you even more for shopping at major supermarkets and petrol stations.
 Here are the details for Amex Membership Rewards points:

 But don’t forget that the points conversion rate means that QFF points are earned at only 50% of the standard Amex points rate.
 So the QFF points earnings rate looks like this:

 Whichever way you look at it, this is a great earnings rate for supermarket and fuel spending.
 The ‘everywhere else’ rate is not so good, but there is no penalty rate for spending at utilities, telcos and government bodies, so the overall rate is excellent, especially for devoted David Jones shoppers.

 There’s no cap on the number of points you can earn, and points will never expire provided your card account is current.